Azure/data-api-builder/docs/GetStarted.md

 docker build -t hawaii:<yourTag> -f Dockerfile .
 ```

 3. To run a container with the image you created, follow the instructions above (Running docker container from ACR (Prebuilt image)).
 Make sure to replace the image in the docker-compose file with the one you built.
+You can skip the login step.

 ### Deploying the Container